yeswehack/ywh2bugtracker/README.md

 # What is that ?

 ywh2bugtracker allows you to integrate your bug tracking system(s) with yeswehack platform.
 It automatically creates issues in your bug tracking system for all your program's report with tracking status "Ask for integration", and add to the concerned reports the link to the issue in your bugtracker .
-Currently github, jira and gitlab are supported, and you can add your own bug tracker by following instructions [below](#Create-Your-Config-Manager-Object).
+Currently github, jira (also jiracloud) and gitlab are supported, and you can add your own bug tracker by following instructions [below](#Create-Your-Config-Manager-Object).

 # Installation